Experience and Skills

 - Physical ability to respond appropriately to situations requiring first aid.
 Must be able to assist campers in an emergency (fire, evacuation, illness, or injury) and possess strength and endurance required to maintain constant supervision of campers.

-The service environment characteristics described here are representative of those a member encounters while performing the essential functions of this position.
+The service environment characteristics described here are representative of those an AmeriCorps member encounters while performing the essential functions of this position.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
-The noise level in the service environment is usually moderate.
+The noise level in the work environment is usually moderate.